Jul-CKTech/CBV4/README.md

 The Main branch updates will be declared in the slack channel.
 Please be in connection with your teammates.

-I wish you a happy coding which is not only a happy pass... lol
+I wish you a happy coding which is not only a happy path... lol